 - Accounting policies: Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we have advised management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the District are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing accounting policies was not changed during 2020.
+The significant accounting policies used by District are described in Note 1 to the financial statements.
+As described in Note 1, the District changed accounting policies related to financial reporting for fiduciary activities by adopting Governmental Accounting Standards Board (GASB) No. 84 Fiduciary Activities, effective July 1, 2020.
 We noted no transactions entered into by the District during the year for which accounting policies are controversial or for which there is a lack of authoritative guidance or consensus or diversity in practice. - Accounting estimates: Accounting estimates, including fair value estimates, are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements, the degree of subjectivity involved in their development and because of the possibility that future events affecting them may differ significantly from those expected.
 The following estimates are of most significance to the financial statements: